 So some of my income is reported twice, and it looks like I made more than I did.
 As a result, I am keeping careful track of which income is double-reported.

 One of my clients paid me $24,000 over the course of last year.
 That all came through PayPal.
 So, of course, now it looks like I made an extra $24,000.
 I like to note which clients’ 1099-NECs are also included with the PayPal 1099-K. You can include it in your reconciliation as well.

 The problem is that my PayPal 1099-K shows that I received $109,000 through PayPal.
 However, about $47,000 of that is duplicated in 1099s sent to me by clients.
 That’s put-you-in-the-next-tax-bracket money.

 Double reporting is an even bigger issue with other third-party payment processors.
 Everyone is used to issuing 1099-NEC forms, but they may not need to do it after all.

 2. Your chargebacks and fees won’t be reported

 You need to have records documenting these costs so that if you are audited, you have the proof you need to back up your claim that you paid all of what you owe.
-I usually take a record of my PayPal statements that show the fees and chargebacks with my own tax records for the year.
-You don't have to send them in with your tax return, but it helps to have them handy in the event you're audited.
+I usually take a record of my PayPal statements showing the fees and chargebacks with my tax records for the year.
+You don’t have to send them in with your tax return, but it helps to have them handy in the event you’re audited.

 3. You should be prepared to reconcile your income with the 1099-K